 Our products are divided into five different categories:

-This tutorial explains of how everything works together.
+This tutorial explains of how Bricks and Bricklets are working together.

-Bricks can be assembled into a stack (see description of stack concept).
-The USB interface of a Master Brick can be replaced by Wi-Fi, Ethernet or RS485 with Master Extensions.
-In conjunction with the stack concept all Bricks and Bricklets can be controlled by Wi-Fi or Ethernet instead by USB.
+Master Bricks, a special type of Bricks with USB-C interface, can be assembled into a stack (see description of stack concept).
+The USB interface of a Master Brick can be replaced by Wi-Fi, Ethernet or RS485 using Master Extensions.
+In conjunction with the stack concept all Bricks and Bricklets can be controlled by Wi-Fi or Ethernet instead of by USB.

 |Debug||For Firmware Developers: JTAG and serial console|